-Our School Partnerships Program (SPP) works collaboratively with schools to raise awareness of higher education and inform career goals by providing access to activities that engage students and their school communities.
+Our Educational Partnerships Program (EPP) works collaboratively with schools to raise awareness of higher education and inform career goals by providing access to activities that engage students and their school communities.
 Our partner schools include:

 Year 11 Pathways to La Trobe

 This unique educational program was piloted at our campus and has expanded to other regional campuses.
-Selected local Year 11 school students participate in a program with tailored workshops and resources.
-This helps them become independent learners in preparation for University study.
-Staff and current students mentor the students to gain entry to a university offer
+Selected local year 11 students participate in a program with tailored workshops and resources.
+This helps them become independent learners in preparation for university study.
+Staff and current students mentor the students to gain a university offer.

-This first of its kind, the Nexus program aims to recruit, prepare and graduate teachers in low socioeconomic schools in regional areas.
-You receive a salary as a Teachers Aide while undertaking studies in the Masters of Teaching (Secondary).
-As a Nexus participant, you'll work locally at Wodonga Senior Secondary College while completing your studies.
+The first of its kind, the Nexus program aims to recruit, prepare and graduate teachers in low socioeconomic schools in regional areas.
+You receive a salary as a teacher's aide while undertaking studies in the Master of Teaching (Primary) or Masters of Teaching (Secondary).
+As a Nexus participant, you could work at Wodonga Senior Secondary College or other schools across the region while completing your studies.